 Organic Cotton Fields

-The super-soft fabrics of our Leggings and Apparel originates with organic cotton grown and harvested by a collective group of family farmers in the rainfed regions of Maharashtra, Odessa, and Andhra Pradesh in India.
+The super-soft fabrics of our Leggings and Apparel originates with organic cotton grown and harvested by a collective group of family farmers in the rainfed regions of Maharashtra, Odisha, and Andhra Pradesh in India.
 The group of farmers work together, supporting and running a non-profit collective.
 The collective works to improve socio-economic conditions for the farmers, provides farmer trainings, and runs test plots where they constantly experiment with new growing techniques.
-The challenges presented by the changing climate are always top of mind for all small-scale family farmers.
+The challenges presented by the changing climate are always top of mind for all small-family farmers.

 Each year we pay a deposit to the collective which helps with up-front costs associated with the planting season.
 Responding to what farmers say they need, instead of purchasing what will look good in PR photos, is what we call real fair trade.